Stability of restrictions of cotangent bundles of irreducible Hermitian symmetric spaces of compact type: Vanishing theorems

-In case $Y$ is a Grassmannian, by \cite{snow}, the non-vanishing of $H^q(Y,\Omega^p_Y(l))$ implies the existence of a partition of $p$, which is $l$-admissible with cohomological degree $q$ in the following sense. \begin{definition}[\cite{snow}] Let $\lambda$ be a partition and $l$ an integer.
-We say that $\lambda$ is \emph{$l$-admissible} if no hook-number of $\lambda$ is equal to $l$.
-The ($l$-){\it cohomological degree} of an $l$-admissible partition is the number of hook-numbers which are greater than $l$. \end{definition}
+\begin{definition}[\cite{snow}] Let $\lambda$ be a partition and $l$ an integer.
+We say that $\lambda$ is \emph{$l$-admissible} if no hook number of $\lambda$ is equal to $l$.
+The ($l$-){\it cohomological degree} of an $l$-admissible partition is the number of hook numbers which are greater than $l$.
+The hook number of the partition $\lambda$ at the box $(i,j)$ will be denoted by $h_\lambda(i,j)$. \end{definition}

-Hence, as we have seen in the proof of Theorem~\ref{theo:restriction_hermitian}, the above Proposition~\ref{theo:grass} is a consequence of the following combinatorial result~: